« Back to search results a|

 App Deadline: Contact to fill out an application

-Meals: -Food and Meals- provided food includes: vegetables from the garden, eggs from chickens, local raw goat milk, berries (depending on harvest and what you pick), potatoes, carrots, and a few gluten-free grains.
-Sometimes an opportunity to work trade with a neighbor will provide extra goat milk or cheese.
+Meals: -Food and Meals- provided food includes: vegetables from the garden, eggs from chickens, local raw goat milk when available, berries (depending on harvest and what you pick), potatoes, carrots, and a few gluten-free grains.
 We also stock some staples like gluten free grains (rice, buckwheat, etc.), beans.
 Snacks are not provided.
 Favorite food items need to be purchased by individual.
 If your diet is heavy on nuts and seeds, please bring your own supplies.
-Although we try to share a communal lunch, a busy schedule sometimes prohibits this.
-You will cook most meals with interns in the communal wall tent.
+Although we try to share meals occasionally, a busy schedule sometimes prohibits this.
+You will cook most meals with others in the communal wall tent.
 A solar oven and wood fired oven are available for baking and cooking.
 Staying healthy and strong during your stay here requires a desire and interest in cooking nutritious meals for yourself and other interns.
-Interns are expected to rise early enough to make a nutritious breakfast before starting the days work.
+Apprentices are expected to rise early enough to make a nutritious breakfast before starting the days work.

 Skills Desired: -Skills Desired- Requires a self-motivated, positive, energetic, detail oriented person willing to be flexible with all sorts of projects.
 Requires someone who is willing to get dirty and keep living space clean and in order.
 Prefer a person with natural building skills, but not essential.
 This opportunity requires a person wanting to learn from the homesteading model, potentially seeking it for themselves in the future.
 Living in Alaska is remote by lower 48 standards, so one should be ready to be comfortable in an extremely small community, without the interaction of city life.
 Books, instruments, hikes, projects and learning how to live in the woods are the leisure activities.